 Exhibition logo reading "Swift 100" in gothic type with a quatrefoil motif.

-Since its dedication in 1926 Swift Hall has been home to the University of Chicago Divinity School.
-The original vision for the school came from William Rainey Harper (inaugural president of the University Chicago and Baptist clergyman), who believed that the academic study of religion belongs at the heart of a great university.
-Since its opening Swift Hall has been a hub of rigorous, interdisciplinary inquiry.
-As the largest institutional educator of faculty in theology and religious studies, it is home to a diverse community of scholars exploring enduring human questions through the lens of religion.
+Since its dedication in 1925, Swift Hall has been home to the University of Chicago Divinity School.
+The vision for the School originated with William Rainey Harper—founding president of the University of Chicago and Baptist clergyman—who believed that the academic study of religion belongs at the heart of a great university.
+From its opening, Swift Hall has been a hub of rigorous, interdisciplinary inquiry and the home of a diverse community of scholars exploring the most profound and enduring human questions through the lens of religion.

-To celebrate its centenary this exhibition examines 100 items—a history told through ten quotidian objects, a 25-stop audio tour, and 65 artifacts currently housed in Swift—illuminating the rich, lived history of this iconic neo-gothic structure nestled in the main quad of the university’s Hyde Park campus.
+To celebrate its centenary, the Divinity School has curated this exhibition of 100 items—10 quotidian objects, a 25-stop audio tour, and 65 artifacts currently housed in Swift—illuminating the rich lived history of this iconic structure on the main quad of the university’s Hyde Park campus.

 a history in 10 objects